lukaskunicki/Spotify-Lyrics/README.md

 # Spotify Lyrics :musical_note:

 Spotify Lyrics app has been created using **Node JS** on for the Server side and **React JS** on the frontend.
+The UI has been prepared with Styled Components.

 #### <u>Live demo</u>:fire: